Basic benefit covered services

 Clinical review process

-Humana Military’s licensed clinical reviewers (Board Certified Behavior Analysts (BCBA) and Board Certified Behavior Analysts-Doctoral (BCBA-D)) perform clinical necessity reviews on all treatment plans prior to authorizing treatment.
+Humana Military has licensed Board Certified Behavior Analysts (BCBA) and Board Certified Behavior Analysts-Doctoral (BCBA-D) clinical reviewers perform clinical necessity reviews on all treatment plans prior to authorizing treatment.
 Clinical necessity refers to services that are appropriate to address the diagnosed condition.
 For Applied Behavior Analysis (ABA) services this means addressing Autism Spectrum Disorder (ASD) symptoms.

 Clinical reviews evaluate the following (although not inclusive):